 Perhaps it’s too many made-for-TV movies.
 Or too few interactions with actual people involved in the foster care system.
 But there are several foster care myths that just won’t go away.
-Here is the top five that I’ve heard as a foster parent.
+Here is the top five foster care myths debunked.

 1. Foster parents are in it for the money.

 No. Just no. There is a small stipend involved when foster parents have placements, but this money is used for the children’s needs.
 It’s used for clothing and diapers and daycare and allowances and extracurricular activities.
 Fostering is not a job.
 Perhaps there are a few folks out there attempting to take advantage of the system (otherwise, I have no idea why this myth persists), but in my six years of involvement in the foster care world, I haven’t met any.
 Zero.
 We’re not in it for the money.
 We’re in it for the kids and their families.